alphagov/transition-config/README.md

 This is the file that you should populate with your mappings.
 It should be sorted on the Old Url column (this makes diffs between commits more readable).

+**NB** The Old Urls must start with the old homepage that you have set in sites.csv (it will accept http or https).
+So mod mappings must start with http://www.mod.uk or https://www.mod.uk.
+Any mappings that do not conform to this will generate a warning on build, be moved into a file called mod_incorrect.txt and must be handled manually.

 ### Create the site in the repository

 1. In the `redirector` directory, create a new configuration file containing